Djeg/JOMM/README.md

 });

 // create a module for display some Foo stuff
-// you can send JOMM, Jquery or other modules in arguments
+// you can send jomm, Jquery or other modules in arguments
 // to your own module :
-JOMM.module("BarModule", function(j){
+jomm.module("BarModule", function(j){

 	// instanciate a Foo :
 	var FooInstance = j.new("Foo", "Some name");